 - Declare academic major and education program

-EDFN 306 3 Credit Hours: Education and Individual.
+- EDFN 307 3 Credit Hours: Psychology of Instruction and Learning.
 This course includes 20 self-placed clinical hours.

 Block 2 Prerequisites